How To Make An All-Natural Air Freshener For Pennies

 It’s all been such a good change for us!
 But what about a more natural deodorizer?

-Recently I made a super-cute room freshener using a repurposed canning jar and leftover lace.
+Recently I made a super-cute room freshener using a repurposed canning jar and a small piece of leftover lace.
 So easy, so inexpensive and so pretty!

 Did you ever notice just how overpowering those artificial room deodorizers can be?
 I mean, I know they’re trying to freshen the air but WHEW!